corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 ## 5. Connect Computer to the Internet (networking and content delivery)

+### Route 53
+A managed DNS service, acting as the address book translating domain names into IP addresses.
+The core is how to do the routing?

+Route 53 is DNS service, GoDaddy is Domain Registrar.

+#### Routing policies
+- DNS records
+	-  A
+	- AAAA
+	- CNAME
+	- NS
+	- Alias v.s.
+CNAME
+- Based on
+	- Simple
+	- Weighted: redirect part of the traffic based on weight (e.g. percentage).
+It's a common use case to send part of traffic to a new version of application.
+	- Latency: evaluate the latency between users and AWS Regions, and help them get a DNS response that will minimize their latency (e.g. response time)
+	- Failover: instance 1 not healthy, route to instance 2
+	- Geolocation:
+	- Geoproximity
+	- IP
+	- Multi-value
+- TTL
+	Each DNS record has a TTL (Time To Live) which orders clients for how long to cache these values and not overload the DNS Resolver with DNS requests.
+The TTL value should be set to strike a balance between how long the value should be cached vs. how many requests should go to the DNS Resolver.

+#### Health checks
+- Monitor an endpoint
+- Calculated Health checks
+- Private Hosted Zones

 ### VPC: Virtual Private Cloud
 A private virtual network to control over the network environment, including IP address range, subnets, routing tables, and network gateways.
 ### ELB: Elastic Load Balancing